helios-ag/FMElfinderBundle/README.md

 **Note:** this feature is only available with `LocalFileSystem` driver.

 ## CORS support

-If you want to access to the connector URL from an other domain on the client side, simply configure FMElFinder bundle as you used to, and add the `cors_support: true` option to the cross domain instance:
+If you want access connector URL from an other domain on the client side, simply configure FMElFinder bundle as you used to, and add the `cors_support: true` option to the cross domain instance:
 ```yaml
 # app/config/config.yml